Package and software installation on Bianca¶

 Draw-backs

-- you install also things that may be already installed
+- you will install also things that may be already installed

 - therefore, probably more disk space is needed